Courses

 24 ECTS + 6 ECTS (Project)

-Internship intensifies the linkage between the theoretical and methodological knowledge and the future professions of students.
-Internship enables students to link knowledge achieved during the study with practical experience and to acquire new skills.
-Internship must be taken abroad (out of the Czech Republic) and sheltered by Erasmus+ programme.
+An internship intensifies the linkage between theoretical and methodological knowledge and students’ future professions.
+The internship enables students to link the knowledge gained during their studies with practical experience and to acquire new skills.
+The internship may be taken abroad or in the Czech Republic.
+The internship cannot take place in the student’s home country.

 24 ECTS + 6 ECTS (Project)

-Students may choose to participate in Erasmus+ exchange programme and study abroad during the third semester.
+Students may choose to participate in the Erasmus+ exchange programme and study abroad during the third semester.

-Diploma Thesis defense takes place in front of the committee board when students presents topic of the Diploma Thesis and answers questions regarding the topic.
+The Diploma Thesis Defense takes place in front of a committee board when students present the topic of their Diploma Thesis and answer questions regarding the topic.